 Trade is vital to sustainable growth

 We@KGH believe everyone bears a responsibility to contribute towards a sustainable future.
 KGH has a history of having a facilitator role in the world of international trade, and we know from experience how ideas, engagement and action have a domino effect.
 That is why all action starts with the individual.
-However engagement also creates a circle where societal change triggers individual engagement, which is why we see sustainability as a self strengthening circle moving towards the future.
+However, engagement also creates a circle where societal change triggers individual engagement, which is why we see sustainability as a self-strengthening circle moving toward the future.

 Contributing to the UN goals through six focus areas